 An experienced and dedicated attorney like Mr. Pflaum makes a difference in the outcome of an ADW prosecution.

-HOW AN EXPERIENCED DEFENSE LAWYER HELPS THE CLIENT BEFORE COURT
+HOW AN EXPERIENCED CRIMINAL LAWYER HELPS HIS CLIENT BEFORE COURT

 Assault with force likely to cause great bodily injury may be a misdemeanor, though it is most often charged as a felony and may rise to the level of a felony “strike.”